tkatchen/lodepy/README.md

 lodepy is a Multi-node fully python automation tool.
 It is agentless and executes tasks over SSH.

 # The concept
-In a nutshell, lodepy serves a pretty simple task: execute ssh commands to servers to set this up.
+In a nutshell, lodepy serves a pretty simple task: execute ssh commands on servers to set them up.

 With this comes a variety of somewhat neccessary functionalities that lodepy implements:
-* Execute this commands (obviously) within well defined "Groups" of "Nodes"
+* Execute the commands (obviously) within well defined "Groups" of "Nodes"
 * Create a well defined logging system to stream and monitor task execution
 * Provide a clean wrapper / execution model to seamlessly run operations and comparisons on multiple results.